-In the event that ICD fails to perform its obligations in respect of the Notes, the potential remedies available to the Trustee include obtaining an order for specific enforcement of the relevant obligations or a claim for damages.
+In the event that ICD fails to perform its obligations under any Transaction Document, the potential remedies available to the Trustee and the Delegate include obtaining an order for specific enforcement of the relevant obligations or a claim for damages.
 There is no assurance that any court would order specific enforcement of a contractual obligation, as this is generally a matter for the discretion of the relevant court.

-The amount of damages which a court may award in respect of a breach will depend upon a number of possible factors including an obligation on the Trustee to mitigate any loss arising as a result of the breach.
-No assurance is provided on the level of damages which a court may award in the event of a failure by ICD to perform its obligations as set out in the Notes or the Guarantee.
+The amount of damages which a court may award in respect of a breach will depend upon a number of possible factors including an obligation on the Trustee and the Delegate to mitigate any loss arising as a result of the breach.
+No assurance is provided on the level of damages which a court may award in the event of a failure by ICD to perform its obligations as set out in the Transaction Documents.